Pale Male, red-tailed hawk who nested above NYC’s Fifth Avenue for 30 years, dies at 33

 Bird lovers crowded inside the park to watch as Pale Male and his succession of mates hatched and raised their young each spring.

-The co-op board that had voted to remove the nest as a hazard quickly reversed itself and restored a row of anti-pigeon spikes that the hawks had used to anchor their nest.
+The co-op board, which had voted to remove the nest as a hazard, quickly reversed itself and restored a row of anti-pigeon spikes that the hawks had used to anchor their nest, and even added a new metal “cradle” on the ledge.
 Pale Male and Lola rebuilt their nest.

 As his legend grew, Pale Male was the subject of a 2009 documentary, “The Legend of Pale Male,” and at least three illustrated children’s books.